Datoto1205/Rolling/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/L_0Se5BcC_4/0.jpg)](https://youtu.be/L_0Se5BcC_4)

 An App to help people decide the restaurant and the decision of delima.
+You could tap the picture above to see the demo in another page.

 # Getting Started